 Art and Culture in Premodern Korea|

-This historical survey considers the major artistic traditions of Korean art and the cultural context that shaped them.
-Beginning with the prehistoric period and continuing to the 19th century, the course will consider the arts of Korea, especially Buddhist sculpture, ceramics, and painting, in terms of both peninsular history and, where relevant, historical and cultural developments in China and Japan.
+This historical survey considers the major artistic traditions of Korean art and of the cultural context that shaped them.
+Beginning with the prehistoric period and continuing to the 19th century, the course will consider the arts of Korea--especially Buddhist sculpture, ceramics and painting--in terms of both peninsular history and, where relevant, historical and cultural developments in China and Japan.

 ||Gen Ed Area Dept:

 Lee Ki-baik, A NEW HISTORY OF KOREA (trans.
 E.W.
 Wagner)